DavidWells/awesome-stoicism/README.md

 - **Krishna** It is better to perform one's own predetermined duty, even if one performs that duty imperfectly, than perform the duty of another.
 When one performs his own predetermined duty in accordance with one's nature, one does not incur any sin.
 - **Krishna** Everything comes and goes in life.
 Happiness and unhappiness are temporary experiences that rise from sense perception.
 Heat and cold, pleasure and pain, will come and go.
 They never last forever.
 So, do not get attached to them.
 We have no control over them.
 - **Lao Tzu** The key to growth is the introduction of higher dimensions of consciousness into our awareness.
+- **Leo Babauta** Happiness isn't outside of us, but actually comes from within.
 - **Live Math Money** Life is a slow treadmill.
 People who stand still are actually going behind.
 - **Marcus Aurelius** From my grandfather Verus I learned good morals and the government of my temper.
 - **Marcus Aurelius** From my mother [I learned] abstinence, not only from evil deeds, but even from evil thoughts; and further, simplicity in my way of living, far removed from the habits of the rich.